eugf/eugene_data606/docs/draft_proposal.md

    - If it is geographical,
      - what areas it cover,
    - if it is time series,
-     - what fime frame it covers.
+     - what time frame it covers.
    - What is the label you want to predict,
    - what are the features you use to predict the label.